-Early on I wanted very much to be a musician, a guitarist.
+Early on I wanted to be a musician….a guitarist.
 I practiced long and hard, and my goal was to attend the Berklee School of Music in Boston.
-Asking my folks to foot the bill was out of the question, so after high school I started working in a silverware factory for six months, putting the bowl in approximately ten thousand spoons a day.
-I literally sat at a die press, stepped on a pedal, and this huge power driven machine would slam the a piece of steel, and voila!
-A spoon.
-One day I looked at those around me, doing exactly the same task and noticed that all had fingers missing.
-Needless to say that ended my spoon making gig.
+Asking my folks to foot the bill was out of the question, so after high school I started working in a silverware factory.
+Every day I sat at a die press, stepped on a pedal, and put a bowl into ten thousand spoons.
+One day however I looked at those sitting next to me, doing exactly the same task, and noticed that all had a finger (or two) missing.
+Thus ended my spoon making gig!

-I did finally go to Berklee, and attended a semester and a half, returning back to New Jersey to study with Billy Bauer, a prominent jazz guitar player in New York.
-During that time I played with various local bands, and eventually got a job with the Glenn Miller Band, touring for a short period of time.
-Then in 1964…the big bad military draft came along, and I spent two years in the US Army, stationed at Fort Bragg, North Carolina.
+I did eventually attend Berklee, but after a year I returned to New Jersey in order to study with Billy Bauer, a prominent jazz guitar player in New York.
+During that time I played with various bands, and eventually secured a job with the Glenn Miller orchestra, touring for a short period of time.
+Then in 1964 the military draft came along, and I spent two years in the US Army, stationed at Fort Bragg, North Carolina.
 Somehow I wound up in a howitzer battalion (18th Airborne Corps), but later made my way to the 440th Army Band.

 In January of 1966 I left the military, came back to New Jersey, started teaching guitar, and playing on weekends when possible.
-I was also fortunate enough to play quite a lot at the Lambertville Music Circus, one of the first outdoor theaters in the round (under a tent).
-Not only was it a well paying job, it was also a great learning experience, playing for the Supremes, Stevie Wonder, Johnny Mathis, Robert Goulet, King Family and playing shows like West Side Story, Guys and Dolls, and The Music Man.
+I was also fortunate to play off and on at the Lambertville Music Circus, one of the first outdoor theaters under a tent.
+Not only was it a well-paying job, it was also a great learning experience, playing for the Supremes, Stevie Wonder, Johnny Mathis, Robert Goulet, the King Family and playing shows like West Side Story, Guys and Dolls and The Music Man.

-While playing the Music Circus, I met my wife Fay!
+While playing the Music Circus I met my wife Fay!
 It was love at first sight and within six months we were married.
-I still continued my music endeavors, and also found employment at a local music store…the best of both worlds.
+I continued my music endeavors, and also found employment at a local music store…the best of both worlds.
 We soon welcomed two daughters into the world, Molly and Missy.
-I continued my music livelihood, and about ten years later, for some strange reason, I became intrigued with metal detecting.
+I continued my music livelihood, and about ten years later, for some strange reason, I became intrigued with the metal detecting pastime.

 In 1987 I accepted an offer from Garrett Electronics to become their director of marketing, moving my family from New Jersey to Texas.
-A major life altering decision for sure, but one I looked forward to.
-The folks at Garrett were terrific, but I soon found that the business end of the pastime was not for me.
+A major life altering decision for sure, but one I thought held promise.
+The folks at Garrett were terrific but I soon found that the business end of the pastime was not for me.
 As a result I was downsized, relieved of my duties, let go, fired, whatever you care to call it.
-Having purchased a home in Texas, and having moved my family halfway across the country I was not a happy camper, but eventually realized it was really a new beginning.
+Having purchased a home in Texas, and having moved my family halfway across the country, I was not a happy camper but eventually realized it was really a new beginning.
 What was done, was done.
-I had to regroup, and I started again focusing on detecting and getting out in the field.
-Getting enthused again about the actual in-field-experience, and finding treasure as opposed to pushing features, notions and company directives was never going to be my cup of tea.
+I had to move on and I started focusing again on detecting and getting out in the field.
+Pushing products, features, notions and company directives was never going to be my cup of tea.

-After the book was published I was pleased with it’s reception.
-It wasn’t a professional treasure hunter’s tome, but a simple book written by a simple guy and a metal detector user.
+After the book was published I was pleased with its reception.
+It wasn’t a professional treasure hunter’s tome but a basic book written by a simple guy and a metal detector user.
 One that reflected the in’s and out’s of the pastime, and that offered a few ideas and recommendations.
-A book that did not promise to make you rich, and that was factual and honest.
+Metal Detecting…The Hobby did not promise to make you rich and that was factual and honest.
 Since then I have written three more, Coin Hunting in Depth, Where to Find Treasure, and In Search of Treasure.

-I eventually found work in the north Texas area, and my family (we Yankees) somehow settled here in the lone star state.
-I will tell you however that it was difficult and still is.
-After forty some years of living in the Northeast, the South, and Texas, in particular, was something we had to get used to.
-Today we still long for the Northeast, especially since I still have family there, but realistically speaking, we cannot afford to move back.
+I eventually found work in the North Texas area, and my family (we Yankees) somehow settled here in the Lone Star state.
+I will tell you however it was not easy.
+After forty some years of living in the Northeast, the South and Texas in particular was something we had to get used to.
+Today we still long for the Northeast, especially since I still have family there, but realistically speaking we cannot afford to move back.
 Likewise the detecting here is also quite different.
-The coin finds are not that old, and the soil in the Dallas area is one I’d like to forget.
+The coin finds are not that old and the soil in the Dallas area is unlike any other I’ve run into.